MadhaviGupta/GitShow/README.md

 <img width="154" align="center" alt="logo" src="https://user-images.githubusercontent.com/87236576/220377486-66956a42-a714-4ba2-aa28-89ae62def07c.png">

 # GitShow 🪄

 ## _For Programmers, by Programmers_

 GitShow is an outright social-media platform for programmers, where you can showcase your projects hosted on the GitHub in a beautiful way.

 - Write what your project is about
-- Add Images, Repository Link and Deployment Link
+- Add Images, Repository Link and Deployment Link & Post
 - ✨Magic ✨

 ## Features 👀